leezer3/OpenBVE/Readme.md

 ### Notes

-This build has been tested to compile correctly using VS2013 and MonoDevelop, but should also compile with SharpDevelop.
+This build has been tested to compile correctly using VS2013 onwards and MonoDevelop, but should also compile with SharpDevelop.

 Joystick hat support does not function correctly in the current release build of OpenTK (1.1.4).
 Please compile OpenTK yourself from the most recent source if you wish to use this feature.